Preparing a Schedule C- self employment or business expenses

 If you claim vehicle use (Part IV)

-Provide details about the vehicle including mileage for business, commuting, etc.
+Provide details about the vehicle including mileage for business, commuting, etc. Actual expenses are out of scope for VITA, only mileage is allowed

 Retain documentation